Xiongnu: Mongolic theories

-Genghis Khan refers to the time of Modu Chanyu as "the remote times of our Chanyu" in his letter to Daoist Qiu Chuji.
-Sun and moon symbol of Xiongnu that discovered by archaeologists is similar to Mongolian Soyombo symbol.
+Genghis Khan refers to the time of Modu Chanyu as "the remote times of our chanyu" in his letter to Daoist Qiu Chuji.
+Moreover, the sun and moon symbol of Xiongnu discovered by archaeologists is similar to Mongolian Soyombo symbol.

 Multiple ethnicities

 Since the early 19th century, a number of Western scholars have proposed a connection between various language families or subfamilies and the language or languages of the Xiongnu.
 Albert Terrien de Lacouperie considered them to be multi-component groups.
 Many scholars believe the Xiongnu confederation was a mixture of different ethno-linguistic groups, and that their main language (as represented in the Chinese sources) and its relationships have not yet been satisfactorily determined.
 Kim rejects "old racial theories or even ethnic affiliations" in favour of the "historical reality of these extensive, multiethnic, polyglot steppe empires".

 Chinese sources link the Tiele people and Ashina to the Xiongnu, not all Turkic peoples.
 According to the Book of Zhou and the History of the Northern Dynasties, the Ashina clan was a component of the Xiongnu confederation, but this connection is disputed, and according to the Book of Sui and the Tongdian, they were "mixed nomads" (雜胡 (杂胡, zá hú)) from Pingliang.
 The Ashina and Tiele may have been separate ethnic groups who mixed with the Xiongnu.
 Indeed, Chinese sources link many nomadic peoples (hu; see Wu Hu) on their northern borders to the Xiongnu, just as Greco-Roman historiographers called Avars and Huns "Scythians".
-The Greek cognate of Tourkia (Τουρκία) was used by the Byzantine emperor and scholar Constantine VII Porphyrogenitus in his book De Administrando Imperio, though in his use, "Turks" always referred to Magyars.
+The Greek cognate of Tourkia (Τουρκία) was used by the Byzantine emperor and scholar Constantine VII in his book De Administrando Imperio, though in his use, "Turks" always referred to Magyars.
 Such archaizing was a common literary topos, and implied similar geographic origins and nomadic lifestyle but not direct filiation.

 Some Uyghurs claimed descent from the Xiongnu (according to Chinese history Weishu, the founder of the Uyghur Khaganate was descended from a Xiongnu ruler), but many contemporary scholars do not consider the modern Uyghurs to be of direct linear descent from the old Uyghur Khaganate because modern Uyghur language and Old Uyghur languages are different.
 Rather, they consider them to be descendants of a number of people, one of them the ancient Uyghurs.

 In various kinds of ancient inscriptions on monuments of Munmu of Silla, it is recorded that King Munmu had Xiongnu ancestry.
 According to several historians, it is possible that there were tribes of Koreanic origin.
 There are also some Korean researchers that point out that the grave goods of Silla and of the eastern Xiongnu are alike.